Steven256-debug/Credit-card-fraud-detection/README.md

 The integration of SHAP plots, both global and individual, significantly enhances the interpretability of the fraud detection model, allowing users to understand the key drivers behind each prediction, which is crucial for building trust and enabling data-driven decision-making in fraud investigation.
 The use of st.metric, interactive Plotly charts, and visual enhancements makes the dashboard more user-friendly and highlights key information effectively.
 Future enhancements could include implementing user-specific filters or drill-down capabilities within the dashboard for the prediction results, allowing for deeper investigation of specific fraudulent or high-risk transactions.

+Summary:
+Data Analysis Key Findings
+Project Purpose and Technologies: The project aims to develop a robust machine learning solution for credit card fraud detection, leveraging Python, Pandas, Scikit-learn, XGBoost, Imbalanced-learn, SHAP for interpretability, and Streamlit for an interactive dashboard. pyngrok is used for deployment.
+Setup and Installation: The README.md provides clear instructions for setting up the Python 3.9+ environment, installing all necessary libraries (e.g., pandas, scikit-learn, xgboost, streamlit, pyngrok), and configuring ngrok with an authentication token for external access to the Streamlit app.
+Data Preparation and Feature Engineering:
+Initial data loading revealed a highly imbalanced target variable (IsFraud).
+Temporal features (trans_hour, trans_dayofweek, trans_month, TransactionDate_freq_enc) were extracted from TransactionDate.
+Numerical features like Amount were normalized (norm_amount), and outlier capping (IQR-based) and duplicate handling were applied.
+Categorical features were processed: missing values imputed, low-cardinality features (e.g., TransactionType, Location) were one-hot encoded, and high-cardinality features (MerchantID) were frequency encoded.
+Model Training and Evaluation:
+Logistic Regression, Random Forest, and XGBoost Classifiers were trained.
+SMOTE was integrated into the pipeline to address class imbalance.
+PR-AUC (Average Precision Score) was designated as the primary evaluation metric due to its suitability for highly imbalanced datasets, offering a more realistic performance view than ROC-AUC.
+Stratified K-Fold Cross-Validation was used for robust evaluation.
+XGBoost was selected as the best-performing model, despite a low recall of 0.000, its PR-AUC of 0.011 indicated some learning given the dataset's extreme imbalance.
+Streamlit Dashboard Features: The interactive dashboard includes:
+Tab-based navigation (Predictions, Dashboard, Explainability) and a sidebar.
+Display of raw and processed data samples, prediction results (fraud status, probability).
+Key st.metric summaries for total, fraudulent, and percentage of fraudulent transactions.
+Identification of the highest-risk transaction with a probability gauge.
+An interactive Plotly histogram visualizing fraud probability distribution.
+Global and individual SHAP explanations (summary and force plots) for model interpretability.
+A download button for prediction results as a CSV.
+Strategic use of Streamlit emojis and st.columns for visual enhancement.
+Usage Instructions: Clear, step-by-step instructions are provided on accessing the app via a temporary ngrok URL, uploading CSV data (with specified column requirements), navigating tabs, and interpreting predictions, visualizations, and SHAP explanations.
+Insights or Next Steps
+The project successfully delivers an end-to-end fraud detection solution with a strong emphasis on model interpretability through SHAP and an interactive Streamlit dashboard, which is crucial for building trust and facilitating practical application in a business context.
+Given the challenging performance metrics (PR-AUC of 0.011, Recall of 0.000 for the best model), future work should focus on exploring more advanced feature engineering techniques, experimenting with other anomaly detection algorithms, or collecting more balanced data to significantly improve the model's ability to identify actual fraud cases.